-The Sensi Wi-Fi Programmable Thermostat isn’t the most modern looking unit on our best smart thermostat list, but it is inexpensive compared to the others and does the basic job of monitoring and controlling your home’s energy usage.
-This Sensi unit’s display screen is not touch-enabled, but it is easy to use, as is the smartphone app.
-Installation is easy too (with no C wire connection required).
+The Sensi Wi-Fi Programmable Thermostat is one of the more modern looking unit on our best smart thermostat list, but it is inexpensive compared to the others and does the basic job of monitoring and controlling your home’s energy usage.
+This Sensi unit’s display screen is touch-enabled and it is easy to use, as is the smartphone app.
+Installation is easy too, although a C-wire is required.
 You won’t have the ability to generate usage reports with this model, which makes it a little less appealing than the other smart thermostat options.
 It’s compatible with the Wink home automation system.

 What to Look for in the Best Smart Thermostat

 Energy Usage Reports: The primary reason to purchase a smart thermostat is to see your energy usage patterns, helping you to understand where you can save some money.
 While every smart thermostat on this list can connect with a mobile app, allowing you to make changes to the unit’s settings remotely, not all of them can generate useful reports.

 Motion Sensors: The best smart thermostat for multiple zones is going to include motion sensor technology, which will determine whether someone is home, adjusting the heating and cooling settings automatically.

 Design and Size: While it may seem silly to worry about the design and size of a unit you’re purchasing because of its technological advantages, the look of the device matters.
 After all, the thermostat for most people is located in a position in the home where it’s in constant view.
 Although the appearance isn’t the most important factor in a smart thermostat, you will want a good-looking unit that isn’t too bulky.